The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 Candidates must satisfy a few criteria to be able to present their solution in The Explorer.
-They must confirm that the solution is green in accordance with the definition below, that the solution helps to advance the achievement of at least one of the 17 UN Sustainable Development Goals, and that the company is ready for international growth.
+They must confirm that the solution is green in accordance with the definition below, that the solution contributes to achieving at least one of the 17 UN Sustainable Development Goals, and that the company is ready for international growth.

 Green solutions are defined as technologies, products and processes that reduce impact, directly or indirectly, on the environment compared to their current alternatives.
 These may include: cleaner technologies that reduce pollution; more environment-friendly solutions, products and production processes; renewable energy; more efficient resource management; new uses of biological resources; and technological systems that reduce environmental impact.